 As the person responsible for the development and growth of your team, juggling the busiest time of the year with your responsibilities as a manager and coaching teams can be a real challenge, and it is easy for things to start to slip.

-We can all agree that, regardless of your industry, surviving at work this Christmas period is a stress that will be weighing on a lot of people.
+We can all agree that, regardless of your industry, surviving (and thriving) at work this Christmas period is a stress that will be weighing on a lot of people.

 Whether it’s the stress of preparing for the festive season, finding time to plan for next year, or just trying to get work complete this side of Christmas, the November-December period can be the cause of a lot of stress and anxiety for a number of people.